BLCM/BLCMods/Borderlands 2 mods/theNocturni/Gears/readme.md

-          -Contraband Skyrocket: makes it scale to OP8, and child explosions deal 50% self damage to you -Breath of Terramorphous: slight singularity effect on initial explosion, doubled the projectiles -Nasty Surprise: x2 grenades per drop, child grenades explode as soon as they spawn, increased status effect chance -Rolling Thunder: x2.25'ed increase radius for bounce explosions and bounce explosions will not harm you, while staggering enemies
+          -Contraband Skyrocket: makes it scale to OP8, and child explosions deal 50% self damage to you -Breath of Terramorphous: slight singularity effect on initial explosion, doubled the projectiles -Nasty Surprise: x2 grenades per drop, child grenades explode as soon as they spawn, increased status effect chance -Rolling Thunder: increased radius for bounce explosions(x2.25) and bounce explosions will not harm you, while staggering enemies.
+Additionally, gave it a 30% damage buff
           -Homing Grenades: x2 homing speed